iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 2 reviews"/>
 </p>

+> Downloads multiples files every day, there is no settings I have limited data and there is no download with confirmation to see if we want to wait on the updates.
+It's downloads showing in notifications bar.
+This behavior is not acceptable to me...as I have Limited data each month.
+Give us the option to download these files for the app when we are ina Wi-Fi spot..I don't want to use my cellular data all the time, give us the ability to stop auto downloads till we get to wifi spot.
+Thanks<br> :date: __2021-02-04 04:32:02__

 > Gives a notification for 'checking exposures' that doesn't go away and you can't dismiss the notification.
 Would like to have the app, but I don't want it if it has this annoying bug.<br> :date: __2021-01-18 17:25:50__

-> Why is this app downloading multiples of files every day?
-Dear God there is no settings I have limited data and there is no download with confirmation to see if we want to wait on the updates.
-It's downloading a bunch do notifications files.
-This behavior is not acceptable to me...<br> :date: __2021-01-17 23:04:18__

 > don't know but bluetooth bad for me<br> :date: __2021-01-13 15:40:34__